-Opening in early 2019, the Housemuseum galleries will operate as a public museum, open to the public six days each week throughout the year.
+Opened in March 2019, the new Housemuseum Galleries operate as a public museum, open to the public six days each week throughout the year.

-The building's materials and finishes reflect its role as a public museum.
-Its facades are clad entirely in large, bluestone slabs sourced and cut from an ancient quarry located in Port Fairy, western Victoria.
+The materials and finishes used in the new Galleries reflect its role as a public museum.
+Its sculpted, high relief facades are clad in bluestone, sourced and extracted from an ancient quarry in Port Fairy in Western Victoria.

-The new building's internal spatial arrangement echoes the spatial structure of the original Housemuseum - a series of enclosed, box-like exhibition spaces surrounded with free flowing spaces.
+The Galleries' internal design echoes the spatial structure of the original Housemuseum - a series of enclosed, box-like exhibition spaces surrounded by peripheral gallery spaces.

-The front forecourt and rear courtyard provide additional sites for the display of art and artefacts and extend the museum's exhibition spaces beyond its walls.
+A public forecourt and rear courtyard provide additional sites for the display of art and artefacts and the extend the museum's exhibition spaces beyond its walls.